-Performance comparison: The benchmark is a target which the fund seeks to outperform.
-The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
-The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
-The fund is actively managed.
-The fund manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
-The fund's holdings may deviate significantly from the benchmark's constituents.
+Performance comparison: The benchmark is a target which the Fund seeks to outperform.
+The index has been chosen as the Fund's benchmark as it best reflects the scope of the Fund's investment policy.
+The benchmark is used to measure the Fund's performance and, together with the other index, and the Alternative Investment Market constrains the Fund's portfolio construction as they define the investment universe of the Fund.

+The Fund is actively managed.
+Within the given constraints, the fund manager has complete freedom in choosing which investments to buy, hold and sell in the Fund.
+The Fund's holdings may deviate significantly from the benchmark's constituents.
 For each Share Class the Benchmark will be denominated or hedged into the relevant share class currency.
-The Benchmark for each Share Class will be shown in its respective KIID.
+The Benchmark for each Share Class will be shown in its respective KillD.